Everything You Need to Know About Spaying Or Neutering Your Dog

 Removes the risks associated with birth-related complications.

-The risk of prostate cancer is reduced in male dogs.
+The risk of some prostate disorders and types of cancer is reduced in male dogs.

-No periods.
+No spotting blood with a season.
 That means no messy clean-ups and no male dogs knocking down your door.

 Reduces certain types of aggressive behaviour.

-Studies show neutering will decrease their desire to roam.
+Studies show neutering can decrease their desire to roamopens in a new tab.

 Helps limit overpopulation by removing the potential for unplanned pups.